icgc-argo-workflows/icgc-argo-mutational-signatures/README.md

 - `--filetype` (**required**): Defines which input type is passed to the SigProfiler tools, currently supported options are `'MAF'`, `'Matrix'` or `'VCF'`
 - `--ref` (**required**): Defines the reference genome from which the data was generated, currently supported options include `'GRCh37'` and `'GRCh38'`
 - `--exome`: This flag defines if the SigProfiler tools should run against the COSMIC exome/panel reference instead of the WGS reference, activate with `--exome true`. [default: ```false```]
 - `--context`: Defines which sequence context types should be assigned to the respective COSMIC catalogues for the SigProfiler Assignment module.
-Valid options include `"96", "288", "1536", "DINUC", and "ID"`, which can be given as comma-separated string.
+Valid options include `"96", "288", "1536", "DINUC", and "ID"`.
 Running the pipeline with default parameters will perform only SBS96 signature assignment. [default: ```'96'```]

 ### signature.tools.lib options